Bedsores: Which body parts do they affect? Prevention and Treatment

 Silicone-based gel for bedsore

 Barrier creams and gels can act as protective shields to combat friction and moisture.
 Amaterasu Lifesciences provides specialized bedsore prevention products.
 With their innovative Soreze gel, is the nation's first silicone-based bedsore prevention product.
-It creates a shield of defence on the skin, which lessens friction and leaves the skin feeling smooth.
+It creates a shield of defense on the skin, which lessens friction and leaves the skin feeling smooth.
 Go to the link to learn more about them!

 Soft foam-based bedding, linen or mattress can help alleviate the pain.
 One can also opt for water/air beds.
 It is important to change sheets regularly and check for damp or soiled bed sheets.
 In the case of a person in a wheelchair, check for the quality of seat cushions and armrests.